 See also my split pea soup recipe.

-If you use dry split peas, you need to let it soak with water at least 12 hours before the cooking.
+If you use dry split peas or beans, you need to let them soak in water for at least 12 hours before cooking.

 - 2 cans of split peas or 1 ½ cups of dry split peas that you will cook

 - 1 average cabbage or 5 cups of sauerkraut (kapusta kiszona)